 - Select Kohl’s stores – Not only does free Wi-Fi help you save data as you finish last-minute holiday shopping, but sometimes your login can trigger a Kohl’s coupon.

-- Megabus buses – Although Megabus.com warns that not every bus has Wi-Fi service, many Megabus buses allow travelers to enjoy free Wi-Fi.
-And on top of that, the Megabus RIDE app offers free movies and TV shows to watch as you commute across the country to see family.
+- Megabus buses – Although Megabus.com warns that not every bus has Wi-Fi service, many Megabus rides allow travelers to enjoy free Wi-Fi.
+On top of that, the Megabus RIDE app offers free movies and TV shows to watch as you commute across the country to see family.

 - Public parks – A variety of public parks in New York City have free Wi-Fi, but the Big Apple isn’t the only city with free, public Wi-Fi.
 From Mt.
-Etna Park in San Diego to Freedom Park in Charlotte, you can find free outdoor Wi-Fi across the country … even if it’s a bit chilly over the holidays.
+Etna Park in San Diego to Freedom Park in Charlotte, you can find free outdoor Wi-Fi across the country.

 Free internet provider Wi-Fi hotspots in the U.S.